aaronfc/unnamed-rts/docs/tasks.md

 ## Tasks

 ## Pipeline
-- [X] 🧠 Document what the 0.3 version (aka pathfinding) will be.
-- [X] 🐛 After moving a villager around the map.
-An enemy appeared and attacked the villager even though it was really far from the villager.
-Seems like "villager position" was ghosting somewhere else and the enemy could attack the "ghost".
-- [X] 🎉 O.3 version completed!
-- [X] Play around with assets and game-object generation
-    - [X] Generate a simple game object by composing the image from a spritesheet
-    - [X] Base map generation (tilemap)
-    - [X] Move all House logic to a generic class
-    - [X] Spend some time figuring out how to choose the spritesheet frames more easily - Use Tiled
-    - [X] Replace resource with equivalent composed object - we have some pink/purple crystals in the spritesheet
-	- [X] ⚠️  It is not interactive anymore. `setInteractive` doesn't seem to work even though we pass the hitbox and a hitboxcallback method. **No idea how to progress here**.
-    - [X] Support multi-layer composition (aka generate a camp with tents, campfire, floor,the  etc)
-	- ⚠️  Supporting this might mean having to mess around with how the mesh is generated if we want to have collisions set to indivual parts and not the full camp as a whole.
-For example, colliding only with the base of the tents or the campfire.
-    - [X] Replace towncenter with equivalent composed object - camp or big house?
-- [X] 🐛 When trying to collect resources from a resource which is surrounded by other resources the "closest" point to the villager will be out of the navigation mesh.
-So we don't have a way to get there. 💡 Maybe we should make this "closest" point smarter or the navigation mesh less strict (allow to get to a point out of the map).
 - [ ] Get back to the documentation - offcamera
     - [ ] Update it
     - [ ] Plan next steps